Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Introduction

 In Section \ref{sec_twistedFreeField} we present an approach to construct $g$-twisted representation for general $\cW_p(\g)$, which we would call twisted free field realization.
 The main idea is that, since any $g$ is conjugate to an element in the standard Borel subgroups, we have for any $g$ a free-field realization of $\cW_p(\g)$ as subalgebra of a lattice vertex algebra (as kernel of short screenings), such that $g$ is also an automorphism of the lattice vertex algebra, which is now an inner automorphism.
 For $g$ unipotent, it is given by (exponentiated) long screening and all mode operators commute.
 We may hence apply the $\Delta$-deformation in \cite{Li97, AM09} to long screening operators to obtain $g$-twisted modules.
 These modules can now be restricted to obtain twisted modules of $\cW_p(\g)$.
 In the case $\cW_2(\sl_2)$ we can explicitly observe, that at least the simple $g$-twisted modules can be extended to a module over the lattice vertex algebra (due to the trivial action of the opposite screening), and this procedure can be easily generalized.
 Conversely the twisted modules arise from decomposition.
 In general, we can only conjecture, that this produces all simple twisted modules.
 Technology to address this question has been developed in \cite{Yang17}.

-\begin{question} The appearance of short screening operators $\psi_0^g$ with nonzero-eigenvalue in the $g$-twisted module of $\cW_2(\sl_2)$, and supposedly for general $\g$, seems to suggests a connection to the representations of the $\cW_{-p}(\g)$ \cite{FF96}, where the lattice is negative definite, causing the $p$-th power of the short screening to proportional to the long screening with arbitrary eigenvalue \cite{Len21} Section 6.4. \end{question}
+\begin{question} The appearance of short screening operators $\psi_0^g$ with nonzero-eigenvalue in the $g$-twisted module of $\cW_p(\sl_2)$, and probably similarly for general $\cW_p(\g)$, seems to suggests a connection to the representations of the $\cW_{-p}(\g)$ \cite{FF96}, where the lattice is negative definite.
+This negative definiteness causes the $p$-th power of the short screening to be nonzero, and proportional to the long screening, which can act on a module with arbitrary eigenvalue, see \cite{Len21} Section 6.4. \end{question}